filecoin-project/specs/src/systems/filecoin_markets/storage_market/storage_deal/storage_deal_flow.md

 # Sector Expiration

 - 10. Sector expiration is done via a scheduled Cron event `_rtCheckSectorExpiry`.
-Sector expires when its Expiration epoch is reached and sector expiration epoch must be greater than all its deal expiration epoch.
+Sector expires when its Expiration epoch is reached and sector expiration epoch must be greater than the expiration epoch of all its deals.

 # Deal Payment and slashing